delve-survey/datalab_landing/delve_landingpage.md

 ## Scientific Goals

 DELVE seeks to understand the faintest and most dark-matter-dominated galaxies in a range of environments.
-The DELVE data enable the detection and characterization of dwarf galaxies over a broad range of luminosity, from the ultra-faint satellites of the Milky Way (L &sim; 10³L⊙), to the Magellanic Clouds (L &sim; 10⁹⁻¹⁰ L⊙), and analogs of the Magellanic Clouds in the Local Volume.
+The DELVE data enable the detection and characterization of dwarf galaxies over a broad range of luminosity, extending from the ultra-faint satellites of the Milky Way (L &sim; 10³L⊙) to analogs of the Magellanic Clouds (L &sim; 10⁹⁻¹⁰ L⊙) in the Local Volume.
 DELVE consists of:

 - **DELVE-WIDE:** a high-Galactic-latitude wide-area survey focused on resolved stellar systems (e.g., ultra-faint satellite galaxies and stellar streams) in the Milky Way halo.
 - **DELVE-MC:** a contiguous Magellanic Cloud periphery survey to study the structure, evolution, star formation history, and satellite population of the Magellanic Clouds.
-- **DELVE-DEEP:** a deep targeted survey of four Magellanic Cloud analogs (Sextans B, NGC 55, NGC 300, IC 5152) in the Local Volume to study the satellite populations of isolated low-mass hosts.
+- **DELVE-DEEP:** a deep targeted survey of Magellanic Cloud analogs (i.e., Sextans B, NGC 55, NGC 300, IC 5152) in the Local Volume to study the satellite populations of isolated low-mass hosts.

 These three survey components will provide complementary insights into the abundance and properties of satellite galaxies around hosts at different mass scales and in a variety of environments.
-Combined with a unified theoretical framework, DELVE will explore the dependence of satellite properties on effects of reionization, host halo properties, and environment, offering essential insights into the galaxy–halo connection.
+Combined with a unified theoretical framework, DELVE seeks to explore the dependence of satellite properties on reionization, host halo properties, and environment, in order to offer insights into the galaxy–halo connection.
 More information about DELVE can be found at: [https://delve-survey.github.io/](https://delve-survey.github.io).

 [Back to Top](#)